-Multilingual learners who qualify for English for Speakers of Other Languages (ESOL) services in middle school receive English language development instruction from an ESOL teacher.

-ESOL teachers in middle school deliver language instruction by co-teaching during content instruction and/or providing direct language instruction in an English Language Development (ELD) class.
+Multilingual learners who qualify for English Language Development (ELD) services in middle school receive direct instruction from an ELD teacher.
+ELD teachers in middle school deliver language instruction by co-teaching during content classes and/or through an English Language Development (ELD) class.

-EL-100-1 Grade 6 EL-200-1 Grade 7

-EL-300-1 Grade 8
+EL-100-1 Grade 6 EL-200-1 Grade 7 EL-300-1 Grade 8

-ESOL English Language Development 6-8
+English Language Development 6-8

-This course offering is designed for eligible multilingual learners who have limited literacy skills in their native language and limited proficiency in English.
-The course provides an intense level of English language instruction in order to accelerate literacy and language skills.
-Students must meet all of the following requirements:
+This course offering is designed for multilingual learners who are at the entering level of English proficiency (ELP 1) and have experienced an interruption in their educational experience.
+This course provides targeted English language instruction to accelerate both literacy and language skills.
+Students should meet all of the following requirements:

-- Newly enrolling in a US school or rising 6th grader who first enrolled in second semester of 5th grade - Entering level scores on screening assessment - Limited literacy skills in native language, AND - Documentation of interrupted education - EL-410-1 English Language Development 1 (1 World Language credit) - EL-410 8 English Language Development 1A (1/2 World Language credit) - EL-411 8 English Language Development 1B (1/2 World Language credit)
+- Newly enrolled in a U.S. school or rising sixth grader who first enrolled in second semester of fifth grade - Entering level scores on screening assessment, - Documentation of interrupted education

+Please contact the ELD Office to discuss specific caseby-case recommendations.

+EL-410-1 English Language Development 1 (1 World Language credit)

+EL-410 - 8 English Language Development 1A (1/2 World Language credit)

+EL-411 - 8 English Language Development 1B (1/2 World Language credit)

-This course is designed for multilingual learners in 6th, 7th, and 8th grades, across a range of proficiency levels, from entering through developing (ELP 1- ELP 3).
+This course is designed for multilingual learners in sixth, seventh, and eighth grades, across a range of proficiency levels, from entering through developing (ELP 1- ELP 3).
 Students develop academic language in all modes of communication including listening, speaking, reading, and writing.
 Instruction focuses on word/phrase, sentence, and discourse dimensions of language used to access the concepts and objectives of secondary content courses.
 The course is provided as full or half credit options to accommodate students who enroll in HCPSS during the first or second semesters.
-This course fulfills one World Language credit.
+One high school world language credit will be awarded upon successful completion of this course.
+See Credit for High School Courses Taken in Middle School, page 7 for more information.